Amirali-Amirifar/palm-tree/README.md

 # palm-tree
-Palm Tree is a simple video sharing platform that uses node.js
+Palm Tree is a simple video sharing platform that uses node.js built for educational purpose.